10up/frontity-packages/packages/elasticpress/README.md

 ## How it works

-This packages replaces the default search handler with a custom one that runs search queries directly in ElasticSearch index directly instead of WordPress.
+This packages replaces the default search handler with a custom one that runs search queries in ElasticSearch index directly instead of WordPress.

 In addition to better search results this also allow you to have real-time search results as you type.
 See an example [here](https://github.com/10up/frontity-packages/blob/develop/packages/twentypress/src/components/search/search-modal.js#L106).